raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 **Light**

 Another detectable property of the environment is light.
-If a robot has different tasks to accomplish at night than in the day; it could detect decreasing light levels and change its behaviour to night mode.
+If a robot has different tasks to accomplish at night than in the day, it could detect decreasing light levels and change its behaviour to night mode.
 Changes in light can also indicate a change in surroundings; a robot designed to explore houses in disaster zones could use light sensors to help navigate around a home that has collapsed, by directing itself towards the light to get out of tight spaces.

 **Sound**

 Sound sensors act similarly to microphones but are often attached to circuits that compare the amplitude of the sound to a threshold value - returning the result of that comparison to the robot.
 The higher the amplitude, the louder the noise.
 This could be used by a robot designed to study wildlife, detecting and following loud noises may be one of the pieces of a data used to locate wildlife.
 A more complex use could a sound sensor for speech recognition, responding to commands spoken by a user.

 **Chemical**